duneanalytics/docs/docs/api/quick-start/api-py.md

 In this example we'll be using Python3.
 We recommend using a virtual environment and the `pip` package manager.

 !!! example "Prerequisites"
     This Quick Start Guide assumes you have some prior experience using Python, though we aimed to make the code here easy to follow.
-If you are looking for a complete Dune API example with Object Oriented Programming, you can also checkout the [Python Client](https://github.com/duneanalytics/duneapi-client-python) we are working on.
-And if you have questions, please reach out to our team via the #[dune-api](https://discord.com/channels/757637422384283659/973606737393352745) channel on Discord.
+If you have questions, please reach out to our team via the #[dune-api](https://discord.com/channels/757637422384283659/973606737393352745) channel on Discord.

 ## Getting Set Up